louis-heraut/dataverseuR/README.md

 metadata_json_path = generate_metadata_json("path/to/metadata.yml")
 ```

-You can now import this metadata JSON file to a dataverse instance using the `create_datasets()` function mentioned earlier in the [General API Actions](#general-api-actions) section.
+You can now import this metadata JSON file to a Dataverse instance using the `create_datasets()` function mentioned earlier in the [General API Actions](#general-api-actions) section.

 #### Metadata Importation
-Otherwise, you can retrieve metadata from an existing dataset on dataverse using `get_datasets_metadata()`.
+Otherwise, you can retrieve metadata from an existing dataset on Dataverse using `get_datasets_metadata()`.
 This imports the JSON equivalent of the metadata.
 From here, you can convert this JSON formatting to a YAML metadata file using the `convert_metadata_to_yml()` function:
 ``` R
 dataset_DOI = "doi:10.57745/LNBEGZ"
 metadata_json_path = "metadata.json"